-Prerequisities: DMA 010, DMA 020, DMA 030, DMA 040 and DMA 050
+Prerequisites: DMA 010, DMA 020, DMA 030, DMA 040 and DMA 050 Corequisites: None

 This course provides a conceptual study of problems involving graphic and algebraic representations of quadratics.
-Topics include basic polynomial operations, factoring polynomials, and solving polynomial equations by means of factoring.
+Topics include basic polynomial operations, factoring polynomials, olving polynomial equations by means of factoring, the concept of functions, and the reasonableness of the solutions.
 Upon completion, students should be able to find algebraic solutions to contextual problems with quadratic applications.

-DMA 070 Rational Express/Equation
+DMA 070 Rational Express/Equation 0.75 0.5 1

-Prerequisities: DMA 010, DMA 020, DMA 030, DMA 040, DMA 050 and DMA 060
+Prerequisites: DMA 010, DMA 020, DMA 030, DMA 040, DMA 050 and DMA 060